logician22/energy-talking-points/src/pages/documents/ndcs.md

 displaytitle: Talking Points on Nations not Meeting their Climate Targets
 title: NDCs
 date: 2020-05-08T14:01:32.880Z
-description: Today the news is panicking over a UN report that says that even if nations would meet their CO2 emission reduction targets (“NDCs”) and most recent pledges this would only be 1/7 of what would be necessary to avoid 1.5°C total warming since the 1800s.
+description: Today the news is panicking over a UN report that says nations are not meeting the greenhouse gas reduction targets (“NDCs”) they said they would to avoid 1.5 or 2° total warming since the 1800s.
 But these targets were deadly and impossible, so it’s good and unsurprising news.
 featuredimage: /img/emissions.jpg
 ---
 ### Quick Summary